An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 5. Agency Fees

 In Dubai, rents rise faster than salaries!
-Hiring a real estate agent to find a rental property in Dubai will require an agency fee, typically around 5% of the annual rent.
+Hiring a real estate agent to find a rental property in Dubai requires an agency fee, around 5% of the annual rent.

-Note* Always get in touch with the reputable real estate agents in Dubai
+Note* Always get in touch with reputable real estate agents in Dubai

 6. Housing Fees